MoatazFarid/proofreading-extension/README.md

 - No data is stored except the last improvement
 - All communication with OpenAI is done via HTTPS
 - Content script runs in isolated world
+- CSP compliant
+- No external dependencies for UI

 ## Contributing